Alternative Cancer Treatments in Mexico

 1. Choosing Alternative Cancer Therapies – To beat the odds

-The five-year survival rate for most advanced cancers has barely budged since “The War on Cancer” was declared by the Nixon administration over forty years ago.
-The five-year survival rate for advanced liver cancer is only 2.8%, for advanced colorectal cancer, about 14% and for advanced breast cancer, 25%.
+The five-year survival rate for most advanced cancer patients has barely budged since “The War on Cancer” was declared by the Nixon administration over forty years ago.
+The five-year survival rate for advanced liver cancer patients is only 2.8%, for advanced colorectal cancer, about 14% and for advanced breast cancer, 25%.

 Considering these grim statistics, it is no surprise that many people with advanced cancer consider taking a chance on alternative treatment options.
 Many of them feel that they have little to lose by refusing chemotherapy.
 They believe that chemotherapy diminishes the quality of life, can make cancer more aggressive, and in many cases, is merely palliative rather than curative.

 Over recent years there has been some progress in conventional cancer treatments with the development of newer therapies such as targeted therapies and immunotherapy.
 Despite this, the majority of treatment for most late-stage metastasized cancers still relies on chemotherapy and radiation with the goal of controlling symptoms rather than being curative.

 2. Choosing Cancer Clinics in Mexico to find Breakthrough Treatments

 The Mexican government oversees the medical training and licensing of physicians and health care facilities in Mexico, however, it does not attempt to influence and control the clinical judgment of physicians to the degree the U.S. does.
 Deviating from conventional standards of care is not a crime.
 Mexican physicians are free to use new cancer treatments from around the world, which means they are free to use therapeutic breakthroughs as soon as they are available.

 In the U.S. and in many other countries, physicians are limited to practicing medicine within standard protocols referred to as “The Standard of Care.”